 If you become injured or sick at work, you are probably eligible for workers’ compensation benefits.
 These benefits help cover the costs of your injuries, missed work time, and more.

 John Foy & Associates can help you with your workers’ compensation claim and ensure you seek the full benefits you deserve.
-To discuss your case with an experienced and compassionate workers’ compensation lawyer, call us today at (404) 471-3348 or reach out online.
+To discuss your case with an experienced and compassionate workers’ compensation lawyer, call us today or reach out online.

 What Is Workers’ Compensation?

-Workers’ compensation, also known as workers’ compensation, is insurance most employers must purchase to cover the costs of workplace injuries.
-Workers’ compensation claims are different from personal injury claims because:
+Workers’ compensation is insurance most employers must purchase to cover the costs of workplace injuries.
+Workers’ compensation claims differ from personal injury claims because:

 - Fault doesn’t matter.
 If the injury happened at work, it should be covered.

 - Since fault does not matter, you cannot sue your employer, except in some extraordinary situations.

-- Your employer also cannot blame you for the accident in an attempt to reduce their liability.
+- Your employer also cannot blame you for the accident to reduce their liability.

 What You Need to Be Eligible for Workers’ Compensation

 Here are the requirements you typically need to meet to qualify for workers’ compensation benefits: